telerik/document-processing-docs/knowledge-base/pdfprocessing-rotate-jpeg-with-orientation-set-in-metadata.md

 ## Description

-This article shows how to rotate a **JPEG** image with orientation set in its metadata and then insert it into a [RadFixedPage]({%slug radpdfprocessing-model-radfixedpage%}).
+This article shows how to rotate a **JPEG** image with orientation set in its metadata ([EXIF](https://en.wikipedia.org/wiki/Exif) data) and then insert it into a [RadFixedPage]({%slug radpdfprocessing-model-radfixedpage%}).

+EXIF data is useful information about a JPEG image, hidden inside the file`s metadata.
+When images are photographed, digital cameras use orientation sensors to store an EXIF orientation value for how the camera is held.
+The same behavior can be observed when using specific image processing software as well.

 ## Solution